pdg-solutions/gobokly-mobile-translations/README.md

 The language used by the application is set at the environment configuration file.

-Use the [official WordPress locale codes](https://translate.wordpress.org/) to name the translation files.
+Use the first two letters of the [official WordPress locale codes](https://translate.wordpress.org/) to name the translation files.